 Emma is an essayist, poet, writer of experimental forms, writing workshop instructor, and co-founding editor of A Velvet Giant, a genreless literary journal.
-She teaches Multimedia Poetry through the Poetry Society of New York
+She teaches Multimedia Writing (Prose & Poetry, Cross-Genre), Visual Poetry, and Essay Writing workshops.

-Her writing has been published by TriQuarterly, Barrelhouse Magazine, Milk Press, JukedMetatron Press, The InQueeryCherub Magazine, Glass Mountainand elsewhere; she has an essay forthcoming in Cobra Milk.
-Emma has been featured in readings and panels with Brooklyn Poets, the Poetry Society of New York, [untitled collective], and more.
+Her writing has been published by TriQuarterly, Barrelhouse Magazine, Milk Press, JukedMetatron Press, The InQueeryCherub Magazine, Glass Mountainand elsewhere; she has a lyric essay forthcoming in Cobra Milk.

+Emma has also been featured in readings and panels with Poets in Pajamas, Brooklyn Poets, the Poetry Society of New York, the [untitled collective], and more.
 Read more about Emma's creative recognition and experience in the literary world on the publications and experience pages.

 *